Y-U-NO-ME/NetBSD-PkgSrc-on-Solaris-2.6/README.md

 https://jupiterrise.com/tgcware/tgcware.solaris.html

 I am uploading both the SPARC and i386 packages here for safe keeping.

+**NOTE**: I spent a lot of time trying to get pkgsrc-current bootstrapped but couldn't get past the awk compile.
+I switched to an older version "pkgsrc-2019Q4 as it seemed like the best last version to support Solaris 2.6 without major patching.

+On my Linux machine, I did the cvs checkout and then tar.gz the folder to place on the Solaris boxes.
+      export CVS_RSH=ssh
+      export CVSROOT="anoncvs@anoncvs.netbsd.org:/cvsroot"
+      cvs -z3 checkout -r pkgsrc-2019Q4 -P pkgsrc

 Step by step
 1. mv /usr/ccs/bin/as and /usr/ccs/bin/make to as.ccs and make.css -- just makes things so much easier to take out the default borked Sun versions of these out of the mix.